shaghayeghsoudi/tutorial/README.md

 #[1] 1.000000 1.414214 1.732051 2.000000 2.236068 2.449490 2.645751 2.828427 3.000000 3.162278
 ```

+If everything went well, now %dopar% should not be throwing the warning executing %dopar% sequentially: no parallel backend registered, meaning that the parallel execution is working as it should.

  Let's use the iris data set to do a parallel bootstrap